Industrial Management (INDEK)

 Education

-We provide courses and Degree Project, thesis work within the three undergraduate subjects:
+We offer courses and degree projects/thesis work in three postgraduate subjects:

 • Industrial Marketing

-These are primarily aimed at the engineering programs, mainly the programme in Industrial Engineering and Management.
+These are primarily designed for engineering programs, mainly the Industrial Engineering and Management programme.

 Commissioned education